gabrielmcg/synergy-netlify/soln-overview/solution-config.md

 ## Bare metal (BM) configuration (Windows and Linux)

 This solution leverages HPE Synergy OneView 4.10 and HPE Image Streamer 4.10 to provision bare metal servers with an operating system so they can be added to a Docker/Kubernetes cluster as worker nodes.
-The bare metal worker nodes can be used in conjuction with VM worker nodes or on their own where only the control plane is virtualized.
+The bare metal worker nodes can be used in conjuction with VM worker nodes or on their own with a virtualized control plane.

 **Note:** Some of the application software supported by this configuration does not currently run on Windows, for example, the Sysdig Software Agent (see the section `Monitoring with Sysdig`).